-There is a strong Islamic population in the countries we send students, with a healthy sense of integration with all other communities.
+There is a strong Muslim population in both countries with a healthy sense of integration with the Christian communities.
 Bulgaria has the highest number of mosques in any capital city in Europe.
-In Romania, Islam comprises of about 2% of the country’s population.
+In Romania, Muslims are also very welcome comprising about 2% of the country’s population.
 There are many active mosques, some of which have historic links.
-In both Bulgaria and Romania, most large supermarkets sell halal products; similarly, many restaurants have menus with halal food too.
-During Ramadan, many shops open at specific hours to facilitate this religious activity.
+In both Bulgaria and Romania, most large supermarkets sell halal products; similarly, many restaurants have menus with halal food featured.
+During Ramadan, many shops open at specific hours.

-Crime rate figures in both these countries are low in comparison with many other European cities.
-They are renowned for being two of the safest countries to reside in Europe, security on campus is also present, together with the relevant contact information, in the unlikely event you have any difficulty, you will be safe under our support.
+Crime figures in both these countries are low compared with many European cities.
+Whilst they are renowned for being two of the safest countries in which to live in Europe, security on campus is also provided, together with relevant contact information, in the unlikely event you have a difficulty.

-Students from EU countries will have a European Health Insurance Card (EHIC); this is issued to you in your native country and is usually free.
+Students from EU countries will have a European Health Insurance Card (EHIC); this is issued to you in your native country and is usually free or may incur a small fee.
 This will automatically entitle you to free medical treatment in any European country.
-However, students living outside of the EU will need to take out health insurance in their native country upon arrival to a European University.
+However, students living outside the EU will need to take out health insurance in their native country upon arrival in Bulgaria or Romania.

-Private accommodation is preferred by most students; you are able to live independently at a great price and are more often than not close to University campus.
+Private accommodation is most often favoured by students from abroad; they can live easily and cheaply at a good standard and the rooms are close to the campus or university site.
 Prices vary between €200-300 per month.
 We can support you in finding the right apartment and translate for you too so that you understand the documentation.